QueryPie development #8: Background on Front-end Developing

 List component, and then use a combination of

 Filter.
-The code in the picture above is a simple form that is only a few lines, but the components we actually meet can be huge and tricky.
+The code in the picture above is a simple form that is only a few lines, but the components we meet can be vast and tricky.

 So you have to modify

 filter component so that the